ScenicFramework/scenic/guides/overview_primitives.md

       @graph
       |> Graph.modify( :small_text, &text(&1, "Smaller Hello", font_size: 16))
       |> Graph.modify( :big_text, &text(&1, "Bigger Hello", font_size: 60))
-      |> push_graph()

 Notice that the graph is modified multiple times in the pipeline.
-The `push_graph/1` function is relatively heavy when the graph references other scenes.
-The recommended pattern is to make multiple changes to the graph and then push once at the end.

 The last parameter to `Graph.modify/3` is a pointer to a function that receives a primitive and returns the the new primitive that should be inserted in its place.